poolpOrg/poolp.org/content/posts/2023-02-01/index.md

 It's been almost a week since we left home and drove to the maternity hospital.
 We didn't want to go,
 we knew that this time we'd come back alone, just the two of us.
+A few hours later,
+on the 24/02/2023,
-A few hours later your mom gave birth to you, my little girl, and then your heart stopped beating.
+your mom gave birth to you,
+my little girl,
+and then your heart stopped beating.
 Mine too.